plone/volto/docs/source/getting-started/roadmap.md

 - Provide backend-based integration to your Volto code, write `plone.restapi` endpoints, adapters and other extensions
-- Custom integration for blocks to the backend using the block transfomers concept
+- Custom integration for blocks to the backend using the block transformers concept
 - Write Express middleware for Volto's server
 - Customize Volto's Webpack configuration or project loader using Razzle